robwalton/python-xcall/README.md

 >>> ulysses_client('get-version')
 ```

+## On thread/process safety
+Call to this module are __probably__ not thread/process safe.
+An attempt is made
+to ensure that `xcall` is not already running, but there is 20-30ms window in which
+multiple calls to this module will result in multiple xcall processes running
+and the chance of replies being mixed up.

 ## Testing
 Running the tests requires the `pytest` and `mock` packages.
 Some optional integration
 tests currently require [Ulysses](https://ulyssesapp.com).
 Code your